 What We Do

 We restore habitat in close partnership with others.
-We work with private and public landowners, community volunteers, construction contractors, engineers, tribes, nonprofits, and state and local funding organizations to design and construct a variety of projects.
+We work with private and public landowners, community volunteers, construction contractors, engineers, Tribes, nonprofits, and state and local funding organizations to design and construct a variety of projects.

-Removing barriers so fish can freely pass up and downstream
+Removing barriers so fish can freely pass up and downstream.

-Planting native trees and shrubs to cool streams, clean water, and provide wood for a healthy stream
+Planting native trees and shrubs to cool streams, clean water, and provide wood for a healthy stream.

-Softening or pulling out bulkheads on beaches to increase the amount of plants and small fish young salmon need
+Softening or pulling out bulkheads on beaches to increase the amount of plants and small fish young salmon need.

-Adding instream wood for better habitat and reduced erosion
+Adding instream wood for better habitat and reduced erosion.

 We connect and empower residents of all ages with hands-on experiences to help fish and other wildlife that share our communities.
 Through our educaitonal programming we connect youth to service learning opportunities at restoration sites, so they can learn about restoring habitat while getting their hands dirty.
 Our volunteer events bring together volunteer organizations and local businesses to restore public lands.